 Beef Stew with Dumplings

-A wonderful British dish and just perfect for winter.
+Beef Stew with Dumplings is a great British dish and just perfect for winter.
 The secret to a good stew has to be long, slow cooking.
 The meat should be so tender it falls apart.
 This recipe includes red wine which gives a real depth of flavour.
 If you don't want to use wine, replace the quantity with additional stock or try cooking wine which has a much lower alcohol content than ordinary wine.

 - 2 tbsp olive oil organic, fairtrade